-For information on installing Windows NT Server Enterprise Edition, refer to the documentation that comes with it.
-When you are finished, return here and continue with this procedure.
+For information on installing Windows NT Server Enterprise Edition, refer to the documentation that is included with the software.
+When you are finished, return to this section and continue with this procedure.

 2. Format all shared logical drives and assign drive letters to them by doing the following: